The Traditional Battlefield

-- The statement above also means there was a plain below the shield wall.
-This is confirmed later by Wace, at least below the section where the feigned retreat happened, because he says: “following the Normans, as they go rejoicing in the success of their scheme, the English scattering themselves over the plain”.
+- Wace says that: “In the plain was a fosse”.
+He confirms this later in his description of the feigned retreat: “following the Normans, as they go rejoicing in the success of their scheme, the English scattered themselves over the plain”.

 - Poitiers says that even late in the day after having suffered heavy casualties the English position was still “very difficult to surround".

 - Pseudo-Ingulf says of Harold’s demise: “At last, towards twilight, he fell, on a small hill where he had collected his forces”.
-We interpret this to means that the battlefield was a small hill.

-Then there are the five ambiguous clues.
+Then there are the six ambiguous clues.